GitHawkApp/GitHawk/Setup.md

 2. Expand `NSExtension` > `NSExtensionAttributes`
 4. Change `WKAppBundleIdentifier` from *com.xxxx.freetime.watchkitapp* ➡️ the FreetimeWatch Target Bundle ID (*com.`<yourRegularBundleName>`.freetime.watchkitapp*)

->   Checkpoint: At this point you should be able to successfully build the app (But not able to sign in)
+>   Checkpoint: At this point you should be able to successfully build the app on your physical device

 Build and Code away!